 The reasoning for this is the North end is much more narrow and there is a drop of about 8 feet which makes this more difficult for most.
 This can be bypassed if you’re up for climbing up the cliffs on the side, but the South end of Big Horn Canyon is much more dog-friendly and easy to navigate for the average hiker.

-You’ll get the best lighting in the canyon once the sun has risen and the skies are clear.
-This will create the best shadows and highlights in the canyon while you’re exploring it.
+You’ll get the best lighting in Big Horn Canyon once the sun has risen and the skies are clear.
+This will create the best shadows and highlights on the canyon walls while you’re exploring it.
 I still suggest arriving early in the morning if you want to have the place to yourself!
 It is a less popular slot canyon but still gets some traffic.

-SAFETY TIP: Never enter a slot canyon with chance rain in the forecast.
+Never enter a slot canyon with the chance of rain in the forecast.
 Always be aware of the danger of flash floods!
+To get to Big Horn Canyon you’ll be traversing through dry washes that can also flood during heavy rains, so essentially you’ll be far from any high ground.

 Preparation saves lives.
 Know where you are going ahead of time and always have a way to keep yourself on trail.
-One way to do this is with a GPS system or app.
+One way to do this is with a GPS system or app like Gaia GPS.

 You can download my Big Horn Canyon track and gain access to my library of all tracked hikes.
 Once downloaded, you can load it into your own trusty device for ease of mind!

-My German Shepperd, Monty, and I set out early in the morning to hike Big Horn Canyon in late April.
+My German Shepherd, Monty, and I set out early in the morning to hike Big Horn Canyon in late April.
 We were the first ones at the trailhead and had the Southern part of the canyon to ourselves for the majority of the time.
-We only came across one other group of three who also had a dog.
+We only came across one other group of three people and a dog.
 The dog was well behaved and we had no issues with meeting head on!

 The beginning of the hike is not impressive whatsoever.
 It honestly was uneventful for it is 100% exposed, sandy, and crosses a muddy (and dry in some areas) wash.
 There are free range cattle in this area so we saw a few of them along with cow pies.